kittles/song_barker/server/authorization_guide.md

 to summarize- the server sends a cookie with a session id, and the client needs to hold on to that and include it in all subsequent requests to the server as a cookie. the client never has access to the session, just the session id.

+i dont know which dart libraries are good for handling cookies, but i would expect there are some http request libraries that should handle setting cookies automatically. either way, its good to know whats going on.

 ## client log in
 the first time a user uses the app, they wont be logged in. the client needs to use an oauth2 library to make a requests to a 3rd party server for a token.